hoverruan/servlet-asset-fingerprinting/README.md

 ### Example

-You can check out example project to getting more details.
+You can check out the example project to getting more details.

+How to run the example:

+	cd example
+	mvn jetty:run